ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    ns2.foo.test.
 86400	IN	AAAA	2001:db8::2:2
 ~~~

-##  Sibling Glue {#siblingglue}
+##  Glue for Sibling Domain Name Servers {#siblingglue}

-   Sibling glue are glue records that are not contained in the delegated
+   Sibling domain name servers are NS records that are not contained in the delegated
    zone itself, but in another zone delegated from the same parent.
 In many
-   cases, these are not strictly required for resolution, since the resolver
+   cases, glue for sibling domain name servers are not strictly required for resolution, since the resolver
-   can make follow-on queries to the other zone to resolve the nameserver
+   can make follow-on queries to the sibling zone to resolve the name server
-   addresses after following the referral to the sibling zone.
+   addresses (after following the referral to the sibling zone).
 However,
-   most nameserver implementations today provide them as an optimization
+   most name server implementations today provide them as an optimization
    to obviate the need for extra traffic from iterative resolvers.

    Here the delegating zone "test" contains two delegations for the